127th Operations Group: Formation and mobilization for the Korean War

 In May 1946, the group was allotted to the National Guard and redesignated as the 127th Fighter Group.
 Two months later, the State of Michigan activated it at Wayne County Airport, near Detroit, and it received federal recognition in September.
 Its initial component was the 107th Bombardment Squadron, which had been an element of the Michigan Guard since 1926, except for periods when it was mobilized.
 By 1947, the group had added two of its World War II squadrons, the 374th (now the 171st) and 375th (now the 172nd) Fighter Squadrons.
 Although the 107th and 171st Squadrons were stationed with the group, the 172nd was at Kellogg Field, Michigan.
 The 172nd formed an acrobatic team, called the "Michigan Acro-Guards" and flew their F-51 Mustangs in aerial demonstrations.

 In the fall of 1950, the Air National Guard reorganized under the Wing Base Organization and the group was assigned to the new 127th Fighter Wing, which has remained as its higher headquarters under various designations since then.
 In February 1951, the wing and group were called to active duty.
 Unlike other National Guard wings called to active duty for the Korean War, however, the 127th became part of Air Training Command and moved to Luke Air Force Base, Arizona, along with its 107th and 171st Squadrons, becoming the 127th Pilot Training Group.
-Seventeen members of the 172nd Squadron had volunteered for duty overeseas as members of the regular Air Force the previous month.
+Seventeen members of the 172nd Squadron had volunteered for duty overseas as members of the regular Air Force the previous month.
 The 197th Pilot Training Squadron of the Arizona Air National Guard, which was already at Luke, became the group's third squadron.
 The 197th was equipped with Republic F-84 Thunderjets.
 The group trained fighter pilots with North American F-51 Mustangs, Lockheed F-80 Shooting Stars and F-84 Thunderjets.